aldebaran/libqi-python/README.rst

   of the binary package installation can be specified through the `QI_DIR` variable.
 - In standalone mode, it will download and compile it as a subproject through the `FetchContent` CMake module.
-How it is downloaded is specified in the `cmake/set_dependencies.cmake` file and can be customized through the following variables:
+How it is downloaded can be customized through the following variables:

   - `LIBQI_VERSION`
   - `LIBQI_GIT_REPOSITORY`